Humunchi/cpp-progress/README.md

 You've probably seen most if not all of this code before on some tuttorial on line.
 Mainly I am using Free Code Camp and CodeCademy.
 Thus far I have:
 ## 1. Using cout to print hello world
-## 2. ry Basic Object Oriented Programing
+## 2. Try Basic Object Oriented Programing
 ## 3. App Ideas:
  * a.)
 Tax app guiding self-employed people on how to file taxes in South Africa.
  * b.)
 Setswana learning application with word games (similar to Duo)